ianwijma/tools/ARCHITECTURE.md

 ### 2. Single Responsibility Principle

-Each tool should have **one clear, focused purpose**, here are a couple of examples:
+Each tool should have **one clear, focused purpose**.
+Here are some examples:

 - **Image Resizer**: Only resizes images, does not convert formats
 - **Text Formatter**: Only formats text, does not translate or analyze